 The Devonport bus interchange is temporarily relocating as of Tuesday, March 31 2020.
 Relocation is from the current northern end of Rooke St to Oldaker St, just out the front of the former Devonport Living City building.
 The relocation is in light of the current and future planned roadworks taking place in Rooke St. The relocation is expected to to be in use for 6 months.

 As of April 19, 2020, Merseylink will be the new service provider of route 85 Hospital Link.
-This route operates between Latrobe Mersey Hospital and Burnie North West Regional Hospital, as well as stops at Devonport, Ulverstone, and Burnie UTAS campus.
+We have introduced two new low floor buses to service the route which operates between Latrobe Mersey Hospital and Burnie North West Regional Hospital, as well as stops at Devonport, Ulverstone, and Burnie UTAS campus.
 The current timetable and route for this service will not be affected after change-over.

 Click here for current route service and timetable information.